-- In response to a serious breach, or persistent breaches, of the school's behaviour policy - Where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school. - Inclusion - It is our aim to be a fully inclusive school.
+- In response to a serious breach, or persistent breaches, of the school's behaviour policy - Where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.

+Inclusion

+It is our aim to be a fully inclusive school.
 Permanent exclusion or a managed move (following statutory guidelines) would be the ultimate sanction, used only when all other avenues of behaviour management and support have failed to have an effect.
-If a child's needs cannot be met at Stuart Road Primary, we would expect to look for a suitable setting for that child rather than excluding them.
+If a child's needs cannot be met at High Street or Stuart Road Primaries we would expect to look for a suitable setting for that child rather than excluding them.